igordejanovic/parglare/docs/recognizers.md

 and is optional (e.g. you don't have to accept it in your recognizers), `input` is the input string or list of objects and `position` is the position in the input where match should be performed.
-The recognizer should return the part of the input that is recognized or `None` if it can't recognized at the current position.
+The recognizer should return the part of the input that is recognized or `None` if it doesn't recognize anything at the current position.
 For example, if we have an input stream of objects that are comparable (e.g. numbers) and we want to recognize ascending elements starting at the given position but such that the recognized token must have at least two object from the input, we could write the following:

 ```python
 def ascending_nosingle(input, pos):